Let’s talk about your dream project.

 When the filter cake is no longer dry and has a slimier texture, this is the time to clean your filter (unless the cloth has already been cleaned.
 In which case, you should replace the filter cloth).

-Should the filter cloth require cleaning, the cleaning process differs depending on the filter plate you are using.
+Should the filter cloth require cleaning, the cleaning process differs depending on the filter plate you use.

-For Gasketed filter cloth cleaning, you can use an acid washing method.
-This is a specific cleaning method that should be followed meticulously to ensure safety and correct cleaning takes place.
-It is not a cleaning method for Non-Gasketed filter cloth due to the NGC plates characteristic of ‘leakage’.
+For Gasketed filter cloth cleaning, you can use an acid-washing method.
+This specific cleaning method should be followed meticulously to ensure safety and proper cleaning.
+It is not a cleaning method for Non-Gasketed filter cloth due to the NGC plate’s characteristic of ‘leakage’.